All Episodes

 Doing big things is hard.

-All right, there's the speaker of the house talking about pulling the health care bill.
+All right, there's the Speaker of the House talking about pulling the health care bill.

-I don't necessarily see this as a bad thing in this sense that all right, so they released the bill, nobody had seen the bill, and now they have an opportunity to get it right, and that is bringing all the different varying coalitions that make up the Republican Party in the House, and build the consensus bill, write it, and then it will pass.
+And that is bring in all the different varying coalitions that make up the Republican Party in the House and build the consensus bill, write it, and then it will pass.

 What's so hard about that?

-Look, I think that this this was the right decision, and I think this is the legislative process.
+Look, I think that this was the right decision, and I think this is the legislative process.

-People forget that when Nancy Pelosi introduced the Obamacare, um it was July of 2009, and when Obama signed it, it was March of 2010.
+People forget that when Nancy Pelosi introduced the Obamacare, it was July of 2009.

 It took them eight months, and they were doing something easy.